 Employees by division

-Basis: employees on permanent and temporary contracts, excluding trainees, as of December 31.
+Basis: employee headcount on permanent and temporary contracts, excluding trainees, as of December 31.

 Employee distribution worldwide

-Basis: employees headcount on permanent and temporary contracts, excluding trainees, as of December 31.
+Basis: employee headcount on permanent and temporary contracts, excluding trainees, as of December 31.

 Employees by employment period and region